Food, Other

 Meals on Kochi – Delhi Air India flight

-I also had a meal served on one of my domestic flights between north and south India.
-I’ll share it here as well, in case you’d like to know.
-This was a 3 hour journey with Air India and you could pre-select a VGML meal.
-Here’s what I had:
+I also had a meal served on one of my domestic flights between Delhi and Kochi.
+I’ll share it here as well, in case you’d like to see.
+This was a 3-hour journey with Air India and you could pre-select a VGML meal.
+Cucumber-tomato salad on the side, rice with yellow dal and ‘bhindi’ (lady’s finger) masala – a very homely meal.
+The small box was dessert, something like jalebi – very sweet.
+Black tea/coffee for beverage.
+The portion was good, and I’m glad I got a meal on this flight, as I arrived in Delhi very late.

 airline in flight meal